 Table EU OVC - ICAAP information.
-Flexible format
+Flexible format.

-Institutions shall apply the instructions provided below in this Annex to complete table EU OVC as presented in Annex I, in application of points (a) and (c) of Article 438 CRR.
+Institutions shall apply the instructions provided below in this Annex to complete table EU OVC as presented in Annex I, in application of Article 438, points (a) and (c) of Regulation (EU) No 575/2013.